-There are about a blue million varieties of multivitamins to choose from.
+There are about a blue million varieties of multivitamins to choose from especially in 2018.
 You’d think limiting the search to a specific age group would make finding the best multivitamin for women over 50 a little easier, but it really doesn’t.

 Disclaimer: I am not a nutritionist, pharmacist, or doctor.
 This is not medical advice.
 This content is from my own research and experience.
 Please consult your nutritionist, pharmacist, and/or doctor before adding multivitamins to your diet or changing multivitamins.